Identify if the balanced reaction below is a redox reaction or no... | Channels for Pearson+

 A

 The reaction is a redox reaction.
-Zn and O change oxidation numbers.
+Ag and Na change oxidation numbers.

 B

 The reaction is a redox reaction.
-Zn and N change oxidation numbers.
+Ag and N change oxidation numbers.

 C

 The reaction is a redox reaction.
-N and O change oxidation numbers.
+Na and N change oxidation numbers.

 D